jihoonl/jihoonl.github.io/_pages/about.md

 Robotics Software Developer at [Magazino GmbH](https://www.magazino.eu/).

-* Research Engineer with computer science background.
+* Research Engineer with computer science background
-* Opensource Software developer.
+* Opensource Software developer
 * Interested in SLAM, localization, and object perception

 * Work on robot localization in warehouse like environment.